Charlevoix Emmet History ~ Honoring the Military

 Memorial Day Celebration with DAR

-: This 1960 Petoskey News Review article gave an overview of the D.A.R. chapter Petosega.
+Article Below: This 1960 Petoskey News Review article gave an overview of the D.A.R. chapter Petosega.

 Obituary Below: Mrs. J. Frederick Reusch was the organizing regent of Pe-to-se-ga Chapter of Petoskey and one of its guiding officers through the years of its life.